Angela Duckworth

 Angela Lee Duckworth (born 1970) is an American academic, psychologist, and popular science author.
-She is the Rosa Lee and Egbert Chang Professor of Psychology at the University of Pennsylvania, where she studies grit and self-control.
+She is the Rosa Lee and Egbert Chang Professor of Psychology at the University of Pennsylvania, here she studies grit and self-control.
 She is the founder and former CEO of Character Lab, a not-for-profit whose mission is to advance the science and practice of character development.

 Life

 Duckworth was born in 1970 to Chinese immigrants.
-Her father Ying Kao Lee (1933-2020) was a chemist with DuPont and invented Lucite dispersion lacquer.
+Her father Ying Kao Lee (1933–2020) was a chemist with DuPont and invented Lucite dispersion lacquer.

 Duckworth grew up in Cherry Hill, New Jersey, and graduated from Cherry Hill High School East.
 She earned a B.A. in neurobiology at Harvard College in 1992.
 She graduated from the University of Oxford in 1996 with an M.Sc. in neuroscience on a Marshall Scholarship, and from the University of Pennsylvania in 2006 with a Ph.D. in psychology.
 She was awarded a MacArthur Fellowship in 2013.

 After obtaining a master's degree, Duckworth was a management consultant at McKinsey & Company.
 She quit about a year later to become a math teacher at Lowell High School (San Francisco).

 Duckworth's first book, Grit: The Power of Passion and Perseverance, was released in May 2016.
 It stayed on The New York Times bestseller list for 21 weeks.
 A review of the book in The New York Times called Duckworth "the psychologist who has made 'grit' the reigning buzzword in education-policy circles."

 Duckworth was the co-host of the podcast No Stupid Questions on the Freakonomics Radio network for its 223-episode run from 2020 to 2024.